Ultimate Webster Real Estate Investing Guide for 2026

 Housing

-In Webster, the median home value is , at the same time the median in the state is , and the nation’s median market worth is .
+In Webster, the median home value is , while the median in the state is , and the national median market worth is .

-In the lease market, the median gross rent in Webster is .
-The same indicator across the state is , with a US gross median of .
+Regarding the rental industry, Webster has a median gross rent of .
+Median gross rent throughout the state is , with a national gross median of .

-Webster has a home ownership rate of . of the entire state’s population are homeowners, as are of the population across the nation.
+Webster has a home ownership rate of . of the entire state's population are homeowners, as are of the population nationally.

-The occupancy percentage for residential units of all types in Webster is , with a corresponding unoccupied rate of .
+The occupied percentage for housing units of all types in Webster is , with a comparable vacancy rate of .

 Housing Quick Stats